 The Greek word “orthodox” simply means “right belief.”
 What we’re looking for are the true Christian beliefs that were taught by the apostles.
 The early Christians called people “orthodox” whenever they held to the apostolic faith.

-Later, when the church split in various ways, the churches added the words “catholic” and “orthodox” to their name.
+Later, when the church split in various ways, the churches added the words “catholic” and “orthodox” to their names in order to sound like they were the original church.
 Instead of describing their relation to the apostolic doctrines, these words became part of the name of their church.
 That’s why they’re typically spelled with capital letters today.

 Although, note that many translations of earlier works anachronistically add capital letters to them.
 This may or may not be an attempt to mislead readers into thinking that the words meant back then what they do today.
 Whether it’s intentional or not, it is misleading to many.